flesueur/mi-lxc/README.md

 There is also a [walkthrough tutorial](doc/TUTORIAL.md).

-## What is done with root permissions ?

-* Manipulation of LXC containers (no unprivileged LXC usage yet)
-* Management of virtual ethernet bridges with `brctl`, `ifconfig` and `iptables` (in mi-lxc.py:createBridges() and mi-lxc.py:deleteBridges(), around [line 324](https://github.com/flesueur/mi-lxc/blob/master/mi-lxc.py#L324))
-* Increase of fs.inotify.max_queued_events, fs.inotify.max_user_instances and fs.inotify.max_user_watches through `sysctl` (in mi-lxc.py:increaseInotify(), around [line 278](https://github.com/flesueur/mi-lxc/blob/master/mi-lxc.py#L278))

-This is not ideal but is currently needed.
-An [issue](https://github.com/flesueur/mi-lxc/issues/9) is opened on the topic but it is not currently planned.

 # How to extend

-The address space is explained in [MI-IANA.txt](doc/MI-IANA.txt) and the global topology is defined in [global.json](global.json).
+The address space is explained in [MI-IANA.txt](doc/MI-IANA.txt) and the global topology is defined in [topology/](topology/).
 It describes:

-* masters, in the `masters/` subfolder (currently a Debian Buster and an Alpine Linux)
+* the global configuration in [topology/main.yml](topology/main.yml)
-* groups of hosts, typically AS interconnected with BGP
+* groups of hosts, typically AS interconnected with BGP, in the subfolders of [topology/](topology/)

-Groups of hosts are described through:
+Each group of hosts is described through a group.yml file in its subfolder.

-* group templates in `templates/groups/<groupname>/local.json`, which typically provides a `as-bgp` group template to setup an AS
-* enriched with local specifications in `groups/<groupname>/local.json`

 Finally, hosts are described and provisonned through:

-* host templates in `templates/hosts/<family>/<template>/provision.sh`, which typically provide templates for BGP routers, mail servers, mail clients, ...
+* host templates in SNSTER, which typically provide templates for BGP routers, mail servers, mail clients, ...
-* specific scripts for a given host in `groups/<groupname>/<hostname>/provision.sh`
+* specific scripts for a given host in `topology/<groupname>/<hostname>/provision.sh`

 To extend it, you can either extend an existing AS (typically, Target) or create a new AS.
-In this second case, you can duplicate Target and then connect it to some transit operator under a new AS number (all BGP-related configuration is specified in `global.json`).
+In this second case, you can duplicate Target and then connect it to some transit operator under a new AS number.

 This process is described in the [walkthrough tutorial](doc/TUTORIAL.md).